liantian-cn/eso-guides/guide/0843_Ruins_of_Mazzatun.md

 > **CHARGE!!** - The boss will pick a random player and a big fast spreading aoe under their feet will start to spread...Don't try to run away from it, it is on YOU!.
 Remember the lightning guy above? well THIS is how you stop him.
 Take that aoe and stand infront of him.
 >
 > Once the aoe hits peek..cChudan will take a massive underground dive at YOU.
 Just before it reaches you, you need to dodge roll.
 Chudan will go straight past and destroy the lightning guy and his shield.
 From here on out it is rinse repeat until it happens again, new haj-motas, new archers etc.
 >
 >
 >
+> XAL-NUR THE SLAVER
+>
+>
+> ** XAL-NUR THE SLAVER **
+>
+> This boss is all about co-ordination and focus as a group.
+The tank should hold the boss as close to the middle of the room as possible to prevent any long runs for the group(coming up).
+He doesn't hit particularly hard but there are some mechanics which can overwhelm the group quickly.
+>
+> **Roar** - The boss will roar occasionally with a fairly large aoe around him, this does tiny interrupt/knock backs while doing high damage over time.
+Do not stand in this intentionally unless you are the tank.
+>
+> **Charge** - he boss will pick one person at random to charge at.
+Now this TECHNICALLY is and looks like a heavy attack (white sparks).
+The target chosen should block so they don't get run over by him BUT...if the group is fast enough, as soon as he starts running (note he must have started moving, the channeling before doesn't count) you CAN interrupt it.
+This will take practice, but timing makes this mechanic very easy.
+>
+> **Archers** - During the fight archers will be added to the room, they will do nasty long ranged attacks and 'take aim' abilities which Can one shot a dps. if they start channeling a take aim they must be killed.
+>
+> **Trolls** - As well as archers, each phase will had a troll added to the room.
+These must be controlled by the tank and if possible killed fast(focus adds not the boss, the boss is on health timers anyway).
+These can deal high damage and do regular ground stomping aoes.
+Don't let the trolls live if you can help it.
+>
+> **Stomp** - Exactly the same as the behemoth in Maelstrom Arena, the boss will occasionally stomp the ground and rocks will fire across the floor around the room and if caught in the path it will deal moderate damage and interrupt/small knock back.
+>
+> **Wamasu Slavers** - During the fight the boss will go Immune to all damage.
+This will happen based on his max health 3 times the lower he goes (although if you have crazy damage these can overlap and sometimes even skip the last phase).
+During these phases trolls will come into the room and ONE slaver needs to be killed so they release their Wamasu to help run around killing the adds for you.
+Be sure that you assign one member of your group to release the Wamasus ONCE per immune phase.
+>
+> **Spit/mudcrabs** - During the immune phase the boss will spit on the floor.
+DO NOT stand in it yet.
+Look around the room, there are two corners to focus on.
+One of them with have a geyser of water firing form it, THAT is the direction you need to be headed towards.
+>
+> So once your goal/direction is determined, that is when one member from the group (not the tank) needs to run through the spit and go straight to the geyser.
+The longer you have the goo you just picked up the slower you will move, you have 0 resources and you will take damage from adds throwing stray attacks at you, you will be chased by mudcrabs and yes the boss can choose to charge you during this stage.
+>
+> Get as close as you can to the geyser and then drop it.
+Let another member pick it up and finish the job.
+It helps if someone is healing you along the way because most die on the run.
+Once the geyser is plugged, the boss with go into a roar mechanic and he is able to take damage again.
+>
+> As stated above, this will happen 3 times during the fight.
+During these times you must have your tank grab as many adds as possible without dropping the boss.
+Throwing ultimates after he is no longer immune helps push him to the next phase AND deal with adds fast.
+But the choice is yours.
+>
+> NOTE: As mentioned above, the boss has mechanics based on health amount.
+SO the faster you burn it, the more mechanics will happen at once and possibly overlap.
+So to play it safe, take your time!
+Focus the adds and empty the room and THEN focus the boss.
+Rinse repeat!
+>
+>
+>